zoltanctoth/ceu-cloud-class/further-resource_tamas.md

 #### Onica Blog

 The hands-on involvement of Onica in real projects ensures that their AWS tutorial blog can help readers obtain practical insights.
 Another important factor that makes Onica one of the top AWS blogs is the multitude of posts.
 Every post on Onica blog helps every reader explore the modern insights, guides, and perspectives on AWS Cloud with expert guidance.
-Some of the most fascinating writings were the alwazs updated new announcements from AWS, as well as practical and technical sides of AWS through projects and products.
+Some of the most fascinating writings were the always updated new announcements from AWS, as well as practical and technical sides of AWS through projects and products.

 * Website: https://onica.com/blog/